d-Rickyy-b/rexamine/README.md

 ### hyperfine

-With the generated files in place we can now run rexamine on these files and compare different approaches.
+With the generated files in place, we can now run rexamine on these files and compare different approaches.
-To do this efficiently, we can utilize [hyperfine](https://github.com/sharkdp/hyperfine).
+To do this efficiently, we can use [hyperfine](https://github.com/sharkdp/hyperfine).

 ```bash
 rexamine> hyperfine -w 2 -r 6 'iocopy.exe -file 500mb.txt -regex "..."' 'ioreadall.exe -file 500mb.txt -regex "..."' 'rexamine.exe -file 500mb.txt -regex "..."' 'rexaminewriter.exe -file 500mb.txt -regex "..."'